 At Alta Gracia the insurgents made a stand to dispute the passage of the troops, in which engagement the Spaniards had four officers and twenty soldiers killed, and forty wounded-among the officers killed, a lieutenant colonel.
 The whole line of the railroad is occupied by troops to prevent the insurgents from damaging the road.
 The insurgents have established a government at Guaimare.
+Carlos Manuel Cespe-

+The insurgents have established a government at Guaimare.
 Carlos Manuel Cespedes is the president, Francisco Olguilera, vice-president, and General Manuel de Quesada general-in-chief, of all the rebel forces.
 They have formed a regular legislative body, and have passed an act to ask our government to admit them into the Union.
 I have been informed that documents to this effect have been forwarded to their so-named minister in the United States, Mr. Morales Lemus, to present them to our government.
+The Spaniards are full of hopes, thinking that the rebellion must soon succumb.

-The Spaniards are full of hopes, thinking that the rebellion must soon succumb
+The Spaniards are full of hopes, thinking that the rebellion must soon succumb.
 But, on the other hand, the rebels are sanguine of success, always expecting aid from the United States.
 I do not see that the Spaniards gain more advantages than heretofore, holding what ground they occupy militarily, and nothing more.
-It is true that the railroad to Puerto Principe will give them the great advantage of supplying that city with provisions.
+It is true that the railroad to Puerto Principe will give them the great advantage of supplying that eity with provisions.
 But the whole line has to be guarded by troops, it taking three or four days to get the train through, a distance of only forty-eight miles.